 The vest is lightweight and comfortable so your dog can move naturally while wearing it.
 The weights are equally placed on each side so your dog can remain balanced.
 The vest could be considered stylish and looks great on all dogs.
 It fits securely, strongly, and is adjustable as needed.
 This vest stays in place like it should while in use.

 This vest is uniquely designed with pockets for weighted sandbags.
-It also includes the weighted bags so that you don’t have to figure out how to fill them yourself.
+It also includes weighted bags so that you don’t have to figure out how to fill them yourself.
 The weights are on both the front and back legs to help your dog build strength, muscles, and power on both sets of legs.

 This weighted vest for dogs was designed to be a weighted dog vest for exercise.
 The dual-weight design was veterinarian approved and was put into place to help prevent things like hip dysplasia on the back legs.
 It keeps all of the leg muscles and joints strong.

 This weighted dog vest for exercise is again designed to build maximum strength.
 It has more weight than what you might use for anxiety purposes.
-It is a weight pulling vest for dogs that is well-designed.
+It is a weight-pulling vest for dogs that is well-designed.
 The vest is designed with padding under the weights for comfort and the straps are meant to be comfortable for wear.

 Here is another weight dog vest for exercise made by ActiveDogs.
 This one could also be used as a weighted vest for anxiety if needed with the design.
-It comes in 3 different size options and is a simple black color with white lining on the straps for a comfortable wear.
+It comes in 3 different size options and is a simple black color with white lining on the straps for comfortable wear.

-This dog vest is heavy-duty so it is ideal for exercising purposes.
+This dog vest is heavy-duty so it is ideal for exercise purposes.
 It is made with ballistic materials that are padded and durable.
 It’s meant to stand up against tough use.
 The straps are padded with sheepskin to provide your dog with the ultimate comfort available.

-One Tigris is known for their tactical gear that looks like military-grade.
+One Tigris is known for its tactical gear that looks military-grade.
 This weighted dog vest is no exception to the quality they are known for.
 This is designed for tactical training but could be used for a variety of purposes.
 It has plenty of pockets and pouches so you can pack necessary gear with your dog on the vest.

-This vest is made with breathable nylon material and also has a mesh lining so your dog is comfortable while working in the vest.
+This vest is made with breathable nylon material and also has a mesh lining, so your dog is comfortable while working in the vest.
 It has double leash clips and can act as a harness for your dog as well.
 Everything about the vest screams quality and durability, right down to the snaps and buckles.

-You can find sizes from medium to extra-large and it comes in either tan or black as far as color goes.
-This one does not come with weight but you can use the pockets to weight it down however you please and it can be used in much the same way as a weighted vest but is more versatile.
+You can find sizes from medium to extra-large, and it comes in either tan or black as far as color goes.
+This one does not come with weight, but you can use the pockets to weight it down however you please, and it can be used in much the same way as a weighted vest but is more versatile.

 This is an accessory that is designed to be used in correlation with the XDog training vest we previously shared.
 This is a parachute attachment that simply slips onto the weighted dog vest.
 It’s a great way to train a dog for chute training but also for speed, acceleration, and resistance purposes.